deadmansmokin/partner-center-java-docs/docs-ref-conceptual/overview.md

 ---
 title:  Partner Center Java SDK Overview | Microsoft Docs
-description: Overview of the Partner Center Java SDK. ms.date: 08/01/2019
+description: Overview of the Partner Center Java SDK. ms.date: 09/22/2019
 ---

 # Overview

-The Partner Center Java is a SDK that provides the ability to interact with Microsoft's Partner Center service.
-This enables partners to perform the Partner Center operations programmatically.
-This is the latest addition to existing portfolio of REST APIs and the .NET SDK.
+The Partner Center Java SDK provides an SDK to interact with Microsoft's Partner Center service.
+This enables the partners to perform the Partner Center operations programmatically.
+The Java SDK supports Java version 8 or later.
+It is an open source project maintained by the partner community.
+Since this module is maintained by the partner community, it is not officially supported by Microsoft.
+You can [get help from the community](https://stackoverflow.com/search?q=partner+center) or open an [issue](https://github.com/microsoft/partner-center-java/issues) on GitHub.

 ## Client library